haijin-development/php-object-builder/README.md

 }
 ```

-And an Action class that serializes a SampleUser object to produce the response
+And an Endpoint class that serializes a SampleUser object to produce the response

 ```php
 [